nickbrandt/GitLab/doc/user/application_security/vulnerabilities/index.md

 At the project level, the Vulnerability List displays the first class vulnerabilities for your project.
 Use it to find and fix vulnerabilities affecting the [default branch](../../project/repository/branches/index.md#default-branch).

-Each vulnerability in this list now has its own, [standalone page](./standalone-page.md).
+Each vulnerability in this list now has its own [standalone page](./standalone-page.md).

 ![Project Security Dashboard](img/vulnerability_list.png)